PISAresearch/pisa/12-watchtower-API.md

 #### Rationale

 WatchTowers may work in different modes (e.g. altruistic vs non-altruistic).
-In some of those modes, proof of payment may be required for the WatchTower to perform provide the service. `auth_token` is used to decide wether the user is entitled to use the service or not in the cases it may be required.
-Notice that the tokens do not need to be linked to any kind of identity but confirm that the payment has been performed.
+In some of those modes, proof of payment may be required for the WatchTower to provide the service. `auth_token` is used to decide whether the user is entitled to use the service or not in the cases it may be required.
+Notice that the tokens do not need to be linked to any kind of identity, but confirm that the payment has been performed.

 The transaction `locator` can be deterministically computed by both the client and the server.
 Locators of wrong size are therefore invalid.